aandiron/aandiron.github.io/unpublished/GWARgasms.md

 You nodded, with your eyes closed, and biting your lip.

+I suspect that to this day you have no notion of how in love with you I was in that one wild wet moment.

 And then I remember you shaking violently against me, biting your lip harder, and I knew you were cumming, and that made me cum.
 And in a weird coincidence just at that moment, GWAR leaned over one of their decapitated puppets that was spraying blood and hit us both right in the face and chest.

 I remember feeling like we were both swimming in sweat and blood and pussy and cum.